Restarting Services in Church

 To make a 'booking', click here

 Digital worship will still continue as normal each week and remain the main focus of our prayer, corporate worship and Bible teaching.
 But alongside the online services, we will begin holding services of Holy Communion where small groups of people can gather for simple said services in which we share the Lord’s Supper together.

 As part of the national guidance, the '2m rule' still applies in church, but the chairs will be arranged so households can sit together and all the words for the service will be printed on single-use service sheets which you will find in your seat.

 Members of the congregation are required to wear masks unless you are unable to for health reasons.
 The service leader will of course be following all the hygiene guidance around Communion, including wearing a mask/visor as appropriate.
 We will remain in our seats throughout the service, with Communion (bread only) being brought to you where you are sat.

 Everyone will also be asked to use the hand sanitiser, and there will be a steward to assist in social distancing as we enter and leave the building.

 The space limits us to around 20 people at a time, so in order to ensure we use the space as efficiently as possible, we are asking everyone to ‘book’ a space.

-We anticipate seats to be filled, so this will need to be done in advance.
+We anticipate seats will be filled, so this will need to be done in advance.

 Remember to follow all the appropriate social distancing guidance and of course do not come if you're displaying any of the symptoms of coronavirus or have been advised to to self isolate as part of the test and trace scheme.